feliciafchen/Snap-Daily-Aura/README.md

 # How to use

-This is a showcase of Daily Aura, an interactive mental health check-in feature within Snapchat.
-You can navigate to the Daily Aura screen either through the stories screen or the chat screen.
+This is a showcase of Daily Aura, an interactive mental health check-in prototype feature created for Snapchat.
+You can navigate to the Daily Aura screen either through the stories or chat tabs of the application.

 ## 1. Navigate to the feature